nie-lang/RotationCorrection/README.md

 ```
 python inference.py
 ```
-#### Testing with arbitrary resolution images
+#### Testing with your own data
 We have specified the path for other datasets in 'Codes/constant.py'.
 You can collect your own tilted images and place it to 'Other_dataset/input/'.

 ```
 python inference2.py
 ```
-The rectangling results can be found in 'Other_dataset/correction/'.
+The corrected results can be found in 'Other_dataset/correction/'.

 ## Citation
 ```